↓ Skip to Main Content

 A_mine_explodes_close_to_a_British_truck_as_it_carries_infantry_through_enemy_minefields_and_wire_to_the_new_front_lines

-Watch the Youtube taster
+Watch the Youtube taster video

 1942.
 Montgomery's Eighth Army are locked in struggle against the Axis forces under Rommel, the Desert Fox, in the Western desert of North Africa.
 Amidst the fighting, just after the historic 2nd Battle of El Alamein, a poetry competition is held for the troops.
 Over four hundred poems are submitted by the soldiers.
 Twenty-seven are chosen for the book, including the anonymous 'A Soldier, His Prayer', said to have been blown by the wind into a slit trench at El Agheila, Libya during a heavy bombardment.